adaltas/node-parameters/README.md

 Register two commands, `redis start` and `redis stop`.
 The following properties may be provided as settings:

--	`config` Path to the configuration file.
+-	`config`   , Path to the configuration file.
 Required to launch redis.
--	`detach` Wether the Redis process should be attached to the current process.
-If not defined, default to `true` in shell mode and `false` in command mode.
+-   `attach`   , Wether the Redis process should be attached to the current process.
+If not defined, default to `false` (the server run as a daemon).
--	`pidfile` Path to the file storing the detached process id.
+-	`pidfile` Path to the file storing the daemon process id.
 Defaults to `"/.node_shell/#{md5}.pid"`
--	`stdout` Writable stream or file path to redirect cloud9 stdout.
+-	`stdout`   , Writable stream or file path to redirect cloud9 stdout.
--	`stderr` Writable stream or file path to redirect cloud9 stderr.
+-	`stderr`   , Writable stream or file path to redirect cloud9 stderr.

 Example: